True Leptonium ($l^+ l^-$) Production in UPC Triphoton Interaction

-\textit{Triphoton interaction mechanism}---In heavy-ion UPCs, perturbative theory identifies the interaction with three photons as the primary channel for producing an ortho-vector state at the Born level, as required by charge-conjugation symmetry, or say the Landau-Yang theorem \cite{landau1948,yang1950}.
-While such states are traditionally modeled through the radiative $2\to2$ process, $\gamma\gamma \to V + \gamma$, the direct $3\to 1$ fusion mechanism ($3\gamma \to V$) becomes exceptionally significant in the extremely intense electromagnetic fields of heavy ions.
-This dominance is primarily driven by the potent $Z^6$ scaling of the triphoton effective flux, which provides a massive coherent enhancement for large-$Z$ nuclei.
-Furthermore, the $3\to 1$ channel is kinetically favored as it is not subject to the final-state phase space suppression associated with the recoil photon in the $2\to 2$ case.
+\textit{Triphoton interaction mechanism}---In heavy-ion UPCs, perturbative theory identifies the interaction with three photons as the primary channel for producing an ortho-vector state at the Born level, which is strictly forbidden in two-photon fusion by charge-conjugation symmetry and the Landau-Yang theorem~\cite{landau1948,yang1950}.
+Such states are conventionally described through the radiative $2\to2$ process, $\gamma\gamma\to V+\gamma$.
+However, in the extremely intense electromagnetic fields generated by relativistic heavy ions, the direct $3\to1$ fusion mechanism, $3\gamma\to V$, can become comparable to or even dominate over the radiative channel.
+This enhancement is primarily driven by the strong $Z^6$ scaling of the effective triphoton flux, which provides a massive coherent enhancement for heavy nuclei.
+Moreover, the $3\to1$ channel entirely avoids the final-state phase-space suppression associated with the recoil photon in the radiative $2\to2$ process.

-To describe three-particle interaction processes in UPC, such as triphoton fusion, we extend the standard $S$-matrix reduction by interpreting the interaction as a simultaneous dual-collision.
-A schematic illustration is shown in Fig.~\ref{sche_dia}.

-Specifically, the process can be interpreted as two incoming particles with momenta $k_1$ and $k_2$ interacting coherently with a common target carrying momentum $k_3$.
-In contrast to double parton scattering (DPS)~\cite{Diehl:2011tt,Blok:2013bpa}, the present mechanism originates from a single coherent amplitude involving three initial-state particles, and therefore cannot be described as independent factorized scatterings.

-Within this picture, the three-particle interaction can be viewed as two concurrent interactions involving a common target.
-This motivates the introduction of an effective cross section of the target, denoted by $\Sigma_3$, which characterizes the transverse capture area of particle 3 as probed by the two incoming particles.
+To describe such three-particle interaction processes in UPCs, we extend the standard $S$-matrix formalism by interpreting the interaction as a simultaneous dual-collision.
+Specifically, the process can be conceptualized as two incoming particles with momenta $k_1$ and $k_2$ interacting coherently with a common target carrying momentum $k_3$.
+Within this picture, the three-particle interaction can be viewed as two concurrent interactions involving a shared target.
+This motivates the introduction of an effective cross section of the target, denoted by $\Sigma_3$, which characterizes the transverse interaction region associated with particle 3.